 A clean office environment requires the joint effort and contributions of everybody in the workspace.
 You may need to implement an office policy to ensure that each member understands their individual roles and duties in the cleaning process.
-Good management is important in maintaining an office cleaning policy, which in turn improves the productivity of your employees.
+Whilst you can also bring in a janitorial company to help out, good management is important in maintaining an office cleaning policy, which in turn improves the productivity of your employees.

 The 9 following strategies will aid you in establishing an effective office cleaning policy: